 In time, Hellenistic rule fell apart in the area and was replaced by the Romans.
 It was during this time, early in the first century A.D., that one of the Jews from Nazareth inspired a new religion, one that saw itself as a continuation of Jewish tradition, but with scriptures of its own:

 - Gospels: The four Gospels in the King James Bible — Matthew, Mark, Luke, and John — tell the story of Jesus’ life and death (and what came after that).
-These books are named after Jesus’ apostles, although these books’ actual authors may have just been using those names for street cred.
+These books are named after Jesus’ apostles, although these books’ actual authors may have just been using those names for clout.

 The first Gospel to be written may have been Mark, which then inspired Matthew and Luke (John differs from the others).
 Alternatively, all three may have been based on a now-lost older book known to scholars as Q. Whatever the case, evidence suggests that Acts seems to have been written at the same time (the end of the first century A.D.) and by the same author as Mark.